 Next is the hands-on skill development starting with the basic open molding method.
 The program then progresses through more advanced methods, including mold making, vacuum bagging, vacuum infusion, and high-tech advanced composites.
 In addition to mastering these process skills, students learn to draw using CAD software and how to execute CNC machining for creation of tooling.
 This acquired skill-set and knowledge is framed with the opportunity to earn certificates as a Certified Composites Technician.
 The knowledge of advanced composites materials, molding process skills, and industry certification are a powerful combination that can open the door to many career opportunities.

-Students will take the American Composites Manufacturers Association (ACMA) Certified Composites Technician (CCT) exams as part of their curriculum, including individual certifications in Open Molding and Vacuum Infusion Processing.
+Students will prepare for and take the Certified Composites Technician (CCT) exams as part of their curriculum, including individual certifications in Open Molding and Vacuum Infusion Processing.
 CCT is considered the highest level composites certification available in the United States.

 In Marine Systems, you’ll learn the theory and technologies of both stand-alone and fully-integrated systems and the inner workings of a powerboat down to the most meticulous details.
 During this program, you'll build a free-standing, complete simulation panel that contains the essential systems that go into modern boats.
 At the end of the combined program, you'll apply the knowledge you've learned to an industry externship, gaining relevant resume-building experience and making valuable industry contacts.
 By the time you graduate, you’ll be able to install, repair, and troubleshoot everything from engines and electrical systems to computer-based electronics and hydraulics as a Certified Marine Technician.
 Students will take the ABYC (American Boat and Yacht Council) certification exams for the relevant modules.
 ABYC certification is considered the highest level of industry certification available in the United States.
 Students will also sit for the National Marine Electronics Association (NMEA) Basic Marine Electronics Installer certification exam.